acromarti01/code-quiz-repo/README.md

 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")

-    I built the project to further develop my javascript skills using querySelectors, setInterval and clearInteral functions and localStorage.
+    I built the project to further develop my javascript skills using querySelectors, setInterval and clearInterval functions and localStorage.

 - What problem does it solve?